-Last update May 18, 2019
+Last update May 4, 2022

+Fruits of this herb are used.
 Essential oil is composed basically by trans-anethol and Estragol with a mild estrogenic effect.

-Trans-anethole is excreted in breast milk in a very small amount (Hausner 2008).
+Trans-anethole is excreted in breast milk in a very small amount.
+(Hausner 2008).

 Since it is non toxic at appropriate dose, a moderate and occasional consumption is believed to be compatible while breastfeeding.

-Suggestions made at e-lactancia are done by APILAM team, and are based on updated scientific publications.
+Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.